Is there a link between your hearing and a good night’s sleep?

 However, even if you are sleeping well and you find you are having difficulties with your hearing, it could be time to talk to a professional.
-You can click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic today.
+You can click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic today.

 1APA, How does the brain catch up?
 Accessed March, 2016

 2Bryn Mawr College, The Effects of Sleep Deprivation on Brain and Behaviour.
 Accessed March, 2016

 3Healthy Hearing, Sleep your way to better hearing.
 Accessed March, 2016